voorhoede/pretty-static-poc/readme.md

 # Pretty Static

-**Pretty Static is a lightweight serverless web app framework optimised for mostly static sites, with ...**
+**Pretty Static is a lightweight serverless web app framework optimised for mostly static sites,** **with optional dynamic serverless rendering and data loading.**

-Lightweight serverless web app setup in Next/Nuxt/Sapper style sans single page app framework.
+Pretty Static draws inspiration from other web app frameworks like Next.js, Nuxt.js, Sapper and Eleventy.
+The setup is similar but without a JavaScript or Single Page App framework.
+That makes it ideal for mostly static sites.
+You can generate fully static sites.
+And ig you need dynamic rendering and data loading, Pretty offers this using serverless functions.

 ## Features